First published June 7, 2023. Last updated April 13, 2025 for editorial improvements.

 - Let the jars cool for about 30 minutes before closing jars with lids and rings.

-- Refrigerate for 3 days before eating
+- Refrigerate for at least 3 days before eating

 Notes